 - Learning: Take a class.
 Exercise your mind.

 - Enjoy Music: Play an instrument.
 Join a choir.
+Listen to different types of music and find new favourites.

 - Work: Volunteer for something worthwhile.